aurora-a-k-a-lightning/lightning-yoga-api-hack/README.md

 ### Bonus:
 - Make the page accessible
-- Change the pose selection to only use a retrieved of categories from the api
+- Change the pose selection to only use a retrieved list of categories from the api
 - Show the images of the poses

 ### Quirks about http-server